leftsock/T-Encoder-Pro/README.md

 </p>

 ### PlatformIO
-1. Install[VisualStudioCode](https://code.visualstudio.com/Download),Choose installation based on your system type.
+1. Install [Visual Studio Code](https://code.visualstudio.com/Download), choose installation based on your system type.

-2. Open the "Extension" section of the Visual Studio Code software sidebar(Alternatively, use "<kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>X</kbd>" to open the extension),Search for the "PlatformIO IDE" extension and download it.
+2. Open the "Extension" section of the Visual Studio Code software sidebar (Alternatively, use "<kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>X</kbd>" to open the extension).
+Search for the "PlatformIO IDE" extension and download it.

 3. During the installation of the extension, you can go to GitHub to download the program.
 You can download the main branch by clicking on the "<> Code" with green text, or you can download the program versions from the "Releases" section in the sidebar.

-4. After the installation of the extension is completed, open the Explorer in the sidebar(Alternatively, use "<kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>E</kbd>" go open it),Click on "Open Folder," locate the project code you just downloaded (the entire folder), and click "Add."
+4. After the installation of the extension is completed, open the Explorer in the sidebar (Alternatively, use "<kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>E</kbd>" go open it).
+Click on "Open Folder", locate the project code you just downloaded (the entire folder), and click "Add."
 At this point, the project files will be added to your workspace.

 5. Open the "platformio.ini" file in the project folder (PlatformIO will automatically open the "platformio.ini" file corresponding to the added folder).
-Under the "[platformio]" section, uncomment and select the example program you want to burn (it should start with "default_envs = xxx") Then click "<kbd>[√](image/4.png)</kbd>" in the bottom left corner to compile,If the compilation is correct, connect the microcontroller to the computer and click "<kbd>[→](image/5.png)</kbd>" in the bottom left corner to download the program.
+Under the "[platformio]" section, uncomment and select the example program you want to burn (it should start with "default_envs = xxx") Then click "<kbd>[√](image/4.png)</kbd>" in the bottom left corner to compile.
+If the compilation is correct, connect the microcontroller to the computer and click "<kbd>[→](image/5.png)</kbd>" in the bottom left corner to download the program.

 ### Arduino
-1. Install[Arduino](https://www.arduino.cc/en/software),Choose installation based on your system type.
+1. Install [Arduino](https://www.arduino.cc/en/software), choose installation based on your system type.

 2. Open the "example" directory within the project folder, select the example project folder, and open the file ending with ".ino" to open the Arduino IDE project workspace.

 3. Open the "Tools" menu at the top right -> Select "Board" -> "Board Manager."
 Find or search for "esp32" and download the board files from the author named "Espressif Systems."
 Then, go back to the "Board" menu and select the development board type under "ESP32 Arduino."
 The selected development board type should match the one specified in the "platformio.ini" file under the [env] section with the header "board = xxx."
 If there is no corresponding development board, you may need to manually add the development board from the "board" directory within your project folder.

-4. Open menu bar "[File](image/6.png)" -> "[Preferences](image/6.png)" ,Find "[Sketchbook location](image/7.png)"  here,copy and paste all library files and folders from the "libraries" folder in the project directory into the "libraries" folder in this directory.
+4. Open menu bar "[File](image/6.png)" -> "[Preferences](image/6.png)", find "[Sketchbook location](image/7.png)" here, copy and paste all library files and folders from the "libraries" folder in the project directory into the "libraries" folder in this directory.

 5. Select the correct settings in the Tools menu, as shown in the table below.